wp-plugins/mmww/readme.txt

      {workflowlabel}       A text string like "Discard" or "Keep," set by various image browsers {camera}              Camera model
      {shutter}             Shutter speed, such as 1/60
-     {fstop}               Aperture, like f/5.6
+     {shutter_speed}       Raw shutter speed, such as 60 {fstop}               Aperture, like f/5.6
+     {aperture}            Raw aperture, like 5.60
+     {flash}               The flash setting, such as "No Flash" or "Fired, Red-eye reduction" {focal_length}        The lens's focal length in mm.
+     {focal_length35}      The lens's 35mm film focal length equivalent in mm.
-     {flash}               The flash setting, such as "No Flash" or "Fired, Red-eye reduction" {lightsource}         The kind of light detected, such as "Daylight" or "Tungsten" {meteringmode}        The type of metering the camera used, such as "Spot," "Average," or "Unknown" {sensingmethod}       The type of image sensor, such as "One-chip color area sensor."
+     {lightsource}         The kind of light detected, such as "Daylight" or "Tungsten" {meteringmode}        The type of metering the camera used, such as "Spot," "Average," or "Unknown" {sensingmethod}       The type of image sensor, such as "One-chip color area sensor."
      {exposuremode}        The exposure mode, such as "Auto" or "Manual" {exposureprogram}     The exposure-setting program, such as "Aperture Priority" or "Normal Program."
+     {exposurebias}        The selected exposure bias.
-     {brightness}          A number indicating how bright the scene is {latitude}            The GPS latitude reading, shown in degrees and decimals.
+     {brightness}          A number indicating how bright the scene is {scene_capture_type}  The scene capture type.
+Standard, Landscape, Portrait, Night {sharpness}           Image's sharpness.
+Normal, Soft, Hard
+     {latitude}            The GPS latitude reading, shown in degrees and decimals.
      {longitude}           The GPS longitude reading, showin in degrees and decimals.
+     {altitude}            The GPS altitude in meters above sea level {direction}           Direction of photograph.
+270M means magnetic west, 180T means true south.
+     {subject_distance}    Measure distance to subject via autofocus or other means, meters.
      {created_time}        The timestamp describing the time the photograph was taken.

 = PNG image files =